avinashkethineedi/Range-min-query-DS/CartesianTree/README.md

    ```
    cmake ..
    ```
-4. Build the project:
+4. Compile the Library:
    ```
    cmake --build .
    ```
-   This will create a shared library for the Cartesian Tree.
+   These steps compiles the source code into a static library for the Cartesian Tree, resulting in a `.a` file which can be linked with other applications.

 ### Building and Running Tests